privacypass/challenge-bypass-extension/README.md

 - `<signed-tokens>` is an array of compressed elliptic curve point, as above, that have been 'signed' by the edge.
 In the VOPRF model the 'signed' point is essentially a commitment to the edge's private key

 - `<proof>` is a base64 encoded JSON struct containing the necessary information for carrying out a DLEQ proof verification.
-In particular it contains base64 encodings of compressed elliptic curve points `G,Y,M,Z` along with response values `R` and `C` for streamlining the proof verification.
+In particular it contains base64 encodings of compressed elliptic curve points `G,Y,M[i],Z[i]` along with response values `R` and `C` for streamlining the proof verification.
 See [PROTOCOL.md](https://github.com/privacypass/challenge-bypass-extension/blob/master/PROTOCOL.md) for more details.

 - `<M>` and `<Z>` are base64 encoded compressed elliptic curve points

+- `<C>` is the output of a PRNG over the values `G,Y,M[i],Z[i]`

 - `<batch-proof>` is a base64 encoded JSON struct of the form:<sup>2,3</sup>